designstem/projects/colorblindness/notes.md

 - hsb <> hsl / hsl <> hsb
 - slides navi / chapters?
 - how could students compare their palettes? tool that fetches color values from google sheets?

+- assign margins to components similar to position? mostly top and bottom and for f-next-button and f-hr